 - Transferring Airline Miles to Hotel Points

-- Earning Credit Card Points is a Better Option
+- Earning Credit Card Points Is a Better Option

-- Previous Ways to Transfer Points Between Frequent Flyer Programs
+- Previous Ways To Transfer Points Between Frequent Flyer Programs

 - Our Take

-Avios are the Only Freely Transferable Mileage Currency
+Avios Are the Only Freely Transferable Mileage Currency

+The best part is that you can easily transfer Avios between programs at no cost, instantly, at a 1:1 ratio.
 This ability makes Avios unique in the points and miles world.
-It's important to note that free, rapid transfers at a 1:1 ratio between programs are practically unheard of elsewhere!
+It's important to note that free, rapid transfers at a 1:1 ratio between programs are practically unheard of elsewhere.

 Related: Best Credit Cards for Earning Avios

-Using Airline Miles to Book Partner Awards
+Using Airline Miles To Book Partner Awards

-Using airline alliances is an excellent way for you to earn and redeem miles in one program when you fly on another airline.
+Utilizing airline alliances is an excellent way for you to earn and redeem miles in one program when you fly on another airline.
 For example, you can use Air Canada Aeroplan points to fly on over four dozen airlines.
 However, it doesn't end there.
 Most airlines have other partnerships with non-alliance partners.

 Related: How to Find Airline Partner Award Flight Availability